codyde/mesh-demo-app/README.md

 This application is a 4 tier application consisting of the following components

-* ReactJS based frontend service
+* Frontend - ReactJS based Frontend setup to allow authentication and return JWT tokens
+* Posts-Service - Python Flask based tier handling posts to the messaging component on the main page
-* Python Flask based API tier service
+* User-service - Python Flask based tier handling all user data including creation/deletion of users and login logic
 * PostgreSQL Database
 * Redis Caching Tier (because all serious demo applications use Redis)

 ## Requirements

 This application is tuned to be used in a Kuma/Kong Mesh environment.
-Update the environment variables within the API Tier's YAML definitions to clarify which mesh you are deploying onto
+The application leverages a ConfigMap with all the specific configuration details within it.
+Make sure you are updating this ConfigMap with your own values before deploying.

 ## Overview

-The frontend service makes calls to the api continuously to update the status boxes on the main page.
-You can only post messages once you have logged into the application.
+The frontend service makes calls to both the POSTS service and USER service continuously.
+The POSTS service leverages a socket to keep consistent communication between all currently logged in users.
+The POSTS service sends POST data to the Redis message queue which then dispatches the completed job to Postgers.
+USER service data interaction is between the Frontend, USERS service, and Postgres.

 **Default Login: `admin/admin`**

-The login service issues a JWT token that can be used for OPA demonstrations at a later date.
+The login service issues a JWT token that can be used for OPA demonstrations.

 After logging in you can post messages to the board which should update to all clients currently connected.